Our history

 The Gulf of Naples is the faschinating "race field" of this historic event which usually starts from Marina Grande in Capri and finishing at Naples seafront over a distance of 36 km.

-The edition 2023 of the race from Capri to Naples will be the 58th in 70 years; the 21st one of the recent past (from 2003, after a break of 10 years), part of the annual world UltraMarathon Swim Series powered by WOWSA.
+The edition 2025 of the race from Capri to Naples will be the 60th in 72 years; the 23rd one of the recent past (from 2003, after a break of 10 years).

 Before the long break of 1992 there have been 37 editions in 39 years: the first one dates back to August, 1st on 1954 and the last one to July 5th on 1992 (It was not played on 1984 and on 1985).